The-Politico/chartwerk-editor/docs/template-basics.md

 }
 ```

 It will be called in the Editor everytime a user makes a selection in the Editor's UI.
-It will also be called inline on the embeddable page, though only once.
+(It will also be called inline on the embeddable page, though only once.)

 ##### Idempotence

-Though the draw function is called multiple times in the Editor, it _does not necessarily_ need to be idempotent[*](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning).
+Though the draw function is called multiple times in the Editor, it _does not necessarily_ need to be [idempotent](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning), i.e., producing the same result no matter how many times called.
 Chartwerk presumes your chart function will only be called once in the embeddable page and tolerates multiple calls in the Editor by [removing all children](https://github.com/DallasMorningNews/chartwerk-editor/blob/master/src/js/misc/api.js#L67-L74) of the `#chart` container before each call, basically giving you a blank slate each time.

 ### The "helper" object {#helper-object}